Model quantum optimization problems with the OptimizationProblem class¶

 -1 <= s <= 1

-For the linear term, the array corresponds to the vector \(c\) in the mathematical formulation.
+For linear terms, use an array that corresponds to the vector \(c\) in the mathematical formulation.

-For the quadratic term, the array corresponds to the matrix \(Q\).
+For quadratic terms, use an array that corresponds to the matrix \(Q\).

 [4]: